-This easy brined smoked turkey breast recipe is great for Thanksgiving dinner or other holidays.
-It’s also great for sandwiches any time of the year.
-Just use my simple brine for turkey breast overnight and then smoke it for a few hours to get a delicious smoked turkey flavor.
-It’s a great low carb food to have on hand. [updated 11/22]
+This easy smoked turkey breast brine recipe is great for Thanksgiving dinner or other holidays.
+It’s also great for turkey sandwiches any time of the year.
+Just use my simple brine for turkey breast and then smoke it for a few hours to get that delicious smoked turkey flavor.
+It’s a great low carb food to have on hand.

 You might also like how to cook a turkey breast in the air fryer!